 Atopica is an excellent resolve for dermatitis, especially when it comes to cats and dogs.
 The medication works well, and typically, improvement of your pet’s skin starts within a week of their first dose of Atopica.
 By going to the source of the problem, Atopica is a medication that not only stops dermatitis in its tracks but also works to prevent a recurrence of the skin condition you are trying to treat.
-The truth is that Atopica really does work, but not without causing many unwanted side effects in the process.
+The truth is that Atopica really does treat atopic dermatitis, but not without causing many unwanted side effects in the process.

 The main concern with Atopica is that it is considered a mycotoxin, which is fungus-derived and naturally potent.
-While Atopica has the power to annihilate viruses and infections, it will lower the immune system of your pet in the process.
-As such, Atopica is an immunosuppressant, meaning that Atopica will severely reduce the efficacy and strength of your pet’s immune system.
+While Atopica cyclosporine capsules have the power to annihilate viruses and infections, it will lower the immune system of your pet in the process.
+As such, Atopica is a systemic immunosuppressant, meaning that Atopica will severely reduce the efficacy and strength of your pet’s immune system.

 Atopica puts a pause on the T cells in your pet’s body, rendering them incapable of fighting off infections on their own.
 This can become concerning where viruses are involved, but knowing that your dog or cat is taking a medication that lowers its immune system’s functioning is important.
 This way, you can keep your pup or kitty in the cleanest of environments.

-Due to its immunosuppressing nature, Atopica's side effects make for quite a long list.
+Due to its systemic immunosuppressing nature, Atopica's side effects make for quite a long list.

 - More prone to getting bruises